gammafunk/csdc-replays/README.md

 # CSDC 0.23 Week 4 Summaries by gammafunk

+## Videos

-A playlist with videos made from the Twitch streams where I watched and commented on these is available [here](https://www.youtube.com/watch?v=9YCBSod7Lko&list=PLFA1TrTf1UtUdpiNKPZMBwrX4snuucGhk).
+A video playlist made from the Twitch streams where I watched and commented on these is available [here](https://www.youtube.com/watch?v=9YCBSod7Lko&list=PLFA1TrTf1UtUdpiNKPZMBwrX4snuucGhk).